 1. INTRODUCTION

 Almost every continent and type of habitat is home to reptiles, one of the most diverse animal families.
 As a result of carrying and excreting Salmonella species in their feces, they frequently exhibit no symptoms.
-Salmonella infections have been linked to a variety of reptiles, including snakes, chameleons, iguanas, and turtles, in addition to the classical animals that are recognized to serve as reservoirs for Salmonella species (Seepersadsingh and Adesiyun, 2003; Schröter et al., 2004).
+Salmonella infections have been linked to a variety of reptiles, including snakes, chameleons, iguanas, and turtles, in addition to the classical animals that are recognized to serve as reservoirs for Salmonella species [1, 2]).
 Several human Salmonellosis outbreaks linked to reptiles have been reported, and a great deal of research has been done to identify Salmonellae in both wild and captive reptiles (Kennedy, 1973).
 One of the known origins of human Salmonella infections is thought to be snakes.
 Snakes kept in captivity can contract Salmonella through their diet or by contact with wild snakes that are infected.
 Rodents that are either bred or imported from outside the facility are frequently used to feed captive reptiles (Goupil et al., 2012).
 The immune system is frequently weakened and bacteria are given a chance to colonize when the environment is not at its best and the lodging is unhygienic.
 Bacterial infections from the wild may be present in certain snakes, and once they are in captivity, clinical illnesses develop.

 2. Antibiotics

 Antibiotics are medications that kill or inhibit the growth of bacteria.
-Hence, they are used in the treatment of infectious bacterial diseases.
-(Paterson et al., 2016) In 1942 Waksman defined antibiotics as any substance produced by a microbe that inhibits or destroys the growth of other microorganisms (Woodruff, 2014).
+Hence, they are used in the treatment of infectious bacterial diseases (Paterson et al., 2016).
+In 1942 Waksman defined antibiotics as any substance produced by a microbe that inhibits or destroys the growth of other microorganisms (Woodruff, 2014).
 According to the article by Hamad (2010), only two new antibiotics were discovered during the past 30 years; oxazolidinone and linezolid which were discovered in 2000 and 2003 respectively.

 2.1 Antibiotic Usage in Veterinary Medicine